Home Desserts Cookies Mexican Wedding Cookies

 • 1/2 cup powdered sugar, for rolling

 • Place the butter and sugar in a medium bowl.
 Beat them with an electric mixer on medium speed until the mixture is pale and fluffy, about 1-2 minutes.
-(This process is called creaming the butter and sugar.)
-Beat in the vanilla and water until combined.
+Then, beat in the vanilla and water until combined.

 • Sift in the flour and add the almonds.
 Beat on medium-high speed until ingredients are blended.
 Cover the bowl with plastic wrap and chill for at least 1 hour.